mbforbes/docs/docs/start/image.md

 Successfully tagged mymnist:latest
 ```

 This Docker CLI command instructed Docker to build an image based on the files at the current directory, using the Dockerfile that you cloned to this location, and you tagged it `mynist`.

 In later examples, we'll show you how to set up your own Dockerfile for building images.
 For now, simply use the provided Dockerfile that you downloaded from Github.
 If you want, you can view the Dockerfile's txt contents to see its base image, ENV instructions, and so on.
 For now, don't make any changes to it.

-## Create a Beaker blueprint
+## Create a Beaker image

 Now you have a Docker image of a complete local experiment's codebase and dataset.
-Next, create a Beaker *blueprint* to represent this experiment and push it to Beaker.org for management and reuse.
+Next, create a Beaker *image* to represent this experiment and push it to Beaker.org for management and reuse.

 ```
-$ beaker blueprint create -n <mymnist> mnist
+$ beaker image create -n <mymnist> mnist
 ```

-Note can have only one Beaker blueprint called mymnist.
+Note can have only one Beaker image called mymnist.
 So, if you've created a mymnist blueprint previously, change <mymnist> to a unique name, such as mymnist2.

-If you successfully create the blueprint, you should see output such as:
+If you successfully create the image, you should see output such as:
 ```
 Pushing mymnist as mnist (im_8ugouwgec4gn)...
 <...preparing, waiting, etc...>